huyphams/Mapper/README.md

 #### Limitations

 - Can't setup selector with params.
-(Will support later).
 - Field name must be matched with json field name, we should have field description for customize mapping.

 #### Prop